L-Goncalves/dev-notes-and-projects/README.md

-# What is this Repository All about?
+# What is this Repository About?

-Well, I very much like markdown files and I want to always retain as maximum knowledge as possible of what I know.
-When learning new things or studying for certifications I'll be actively updating this repo.
+I’m passionate about Markdown files and about preserving as much of my knowledge as possible.
+Whenever I learn something new or study for certifications, I'll be actively updating this repository.

-I want to keep this kind of like "My knowledge repository" as if it was possible to download my brain into this😅
+Think of it as **my personal knowledge base** — if it were possible to download my brain into a folder, this would be it. 😅

-For now it has the following structure:

-* AWS
-* NODE
-* REACT
-...

-Q: But why this? why even bother if we have documentations? <br/>
+### Current structure:
+- **AWS**
+- **Node.js**
+- **React**
+- **LeetCode Questions**
+- *(and more coming soon)*

+---

+### Q: Why bother creating this if documentation already exists?

-A: Well, later down the road I'm going to be publishing articles based on these notes into my Portfolio.
+**A:** Over time, I’ll be turning these notes into articles for my portfolio.
+This repository is not just for reference — it’s a way for me to internalize concepts, organize my learning, and share it with others.